madeindra/signal-setup-guide/signal-desktop/README.md

 4. Update `js/modules/web_api.js`, find functions called `getAttachment` and `putAttachment`, then replace `${cdnUrl}/attachments/${id}` with `${cdnUrl}/` **(Do this if you do the same in android client)**.

-5. Still on the same functions, set a default value for `certificateAuthority` variable (see below) **new line in your certificateAuthority needs to be formatted to “\n”**.
+5. Still on the same functions, set a default value for `certificateAuthority` variable using your Certificate Authority (see below), **remember new line in your certificateAuthority needs to be formatted to “\n”**.

 **change this**
 ```